 I've recommended dozens of CEFs over the years, some of which racked up powerful triple-digit gains.
 Today, this remains one of my favorite fishing grounds for high yield, accounting for more than $12,000 in assets within my High-Yield Investing portfolio.

 One of my favorites is the JH Financial Opportunities Fund (NYSE: BTO), which targets banks and brokerage firms.
-The fund offers a dividend yield of 4.2% and has generated returns in the top 1% of its category over the past 1-,3-,5-,10- and 15-year periods.
+The fund offers a dividend yield of about 4% and has generated returns in the top 1% of its category over the past 1-,3-,5-,10- and 15-year periods.
+At last count, my High-Yield Investing subscribers and I were up 23% on the fund in a little over a year and a half.